 It is expected that demand for both on-street and off-street parking would increase in conjunction with population and employment growth in Seattle's central business district.
-Because parking supply would decrease under the Action Alternative, this increase in demand for parking, coupled with the decrease in parking supply, is expected to increase the on-street and off-street parking utilization rates across all parking zones and time periods studied.
+Because parking supply would decrease under the Preferred Alternative, this increase in demand for parking, coupled with the decrease in parking supply, is expected to increase the on-street and off-street parking utilization rates across all parking zones and time periods studied.

 The proposed removal of on-street parking is consistent with applicable policies in Seattle's Comprehensive Plan (2005).
-The removal of on-street parking spaces, in conjunction with the enhanced nonmotorized and transit facilities that are part of the Action Alternative, supports overall City planning goals for reducing dependency on single-occupant vehicles in the downtown area.
+The City is currently in the process of a plan update, which is scheduled for completion in 2016.
+The updated Comprehensive Plan's policies are largely similar to those of the 2005 adopted version.
+The removal of on-street parking spaces, in conjunction with the enhanced nonmotorized and transit facilities that are part of the Preferred Alternative, supports overall City planning goals for reducing dependency on single-occupant vehicles in the downtown area.